-- Graduates are able to recognise modes of reasoning (induction, deduction, analogy etc.) within the field and are able to apply these modes of reasoning. - Graduates are able to form a well-reasoned opinion in the case of incomplete or irrelevant data, taking account of the way in which that data is collected or created.
+5.3 Graduates are able to form a well-considered and reasoned opinion in the case of incomplete or irrelevant data, taking account of the way in which that data is collected or created.

-6 Competence in cooperating and communicating
+6. Competence in cooperation and communication